M.W. Watermark™ manufactures all of our filter cloths in our facility in Holland, Michigan, U.S.A.

 Information About Filter Cloths

-When building a filter press, the very foundation lies within the filter cloth.
+When separating solids from liquids using a filter press, the very foundation lies within the filter cloth.
 This is the front line of the dewatering process.
 The cloth will separate the fine particles from the water or other type of liquid in your application, forming a filter cake.
 This is the deposit of solid materials left behind after the filtering process.

 We offer stock cloths in various sizes for quick shipping.
-We can also customize cloths to match the specs of your filter press, providing for a perfect fit.
+We can also customize cloths to match the specifications of your filter press, providing for a perfect fit.

 Our fabric department maintains a high volume of rolled goods with a wide variety of filtration characteristics that cover virtually any filter press application.